H4m5t3r/Keskustelufoorumi/documentation/Installation guide.md

 ```

 ## Run the project
-After all dependencies have been installed you should be able to run the application with the following command:
+After all dependencies have been installed you should be able to run the application.
 ```
 python run.py
 ```